erose/recipes/cashew_pesto.md

   * Olives (7 or 8)
   * Parmesan cheese (take a healthy slice & grate it up)
   * Garlic (2 cloves)
   * Dash of olive oil.
+(See https://github.com/erose/recipes/issues/1).

 Blend.